 • More nitrogen will be retained from the slurry thus reducing demand and costs associated with chemical fertiliser.

-• Gaseous nitrogen losses will be reduced resulting in lower GHG emissions associated with slurry.
+• Gaseous nitrogen losses will be reduced resulting in lower greenhouse gas emissions associated with slurry.

 • The treated slurry will have a less pungent smell.